Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Additional experimental details and results

 \subsection{Knot experiment}

 Our proposed method is trained using two-layer MLPs with $128$ hidden units and ELU activation function for both $f_\phi$ and $D_\gamma$.
-We use $\lambda=1$ in \eqref{eq:ali_objective}, the linear reference regulariser from \eqref{eq:reg}, we train the interpolant for $50,000$ epochs with a batch size of $128$.
+We use $\lambda=1$ in \eqref{eq:ali_objective}, the linear reference regulariser from \eqref{eq:reg}, and we train the interpolant for $50,000$ epochs with a batch size of $128$.
 The nets $f_\phi$ and $D_\gamma$ are optimised using separate Adam optimisers with a learning rate of $10^{-3}$.
-The flow matching networks are parameterised as two-layer MLPs with $32$ hidden units in every experiment and Adam optimiser \citep{kingma2014adam} is used for training.
-All methods are trained for $30000$ epochs with a learning rate of $10^{-4}$.
+The flow matching networks are parameterised as two-layer MLPs with $32$ hidden units and SELU activations in every experiment, and the Adam optimiser \citep{kingma2014adam} is used for training.
+OT-ALI-CFM, OT-CFM and OT-MMFM were trained for $30000$ epochs with a learning rate of $10^{-4}$.
+See below for OT-MFM details.

-\paragraph{OT-MFM hyperparameters.} We train OT-MFM for $10$, $1,000$, and $40,000$ epochs with Adam optimiser and learning rate $10^{-4}$ for both interpolant and flow maching networks.
-We experimented with other learning rates, however we observe no difference or a degrated performance.
-For knot data, we keep default hyperparameters from the MFM codebase \citep{kapusniak2024metric} with LAND metric.
-As for ALI on this data, interpolant networks have $2$ hidden layers with $128$ units.
-Flow matching networks have $2$ layers and $64$ hidden units.
+\paragraph{OT-MFM hyperparameters with time-independent LAND metric} We train OT-MFM for $10$, $1,000$, and $40,000$ epochs with Adam optimiser and learning rate $10^{-4}$ for both the interpolant and flow matching networks.
+We experimented with other learning rates; however, we observed no difference or a degraded performance.
+We kept the default hyperparameters from the MFM codebase \citep{kapusniak2024metric} with the LAND metric.
+Following the net parameter choices for ALI on this data, the interpolant network has two hidden layers with $128$ units, and the vector field net has two layers and $64$ hidden units.
 All networks have ELU activations.
-Batch size is set to $128$.
+The batch size is set to $128$.

+\paragraph{OT-MFM with time-dependent LAND metric} We additionally ablate the use of LAND metirc in MFM \citep{kapusniak2024metric} algorithm. \Cref{fig:interpolant-comparison} shows how the learnt interpolants for MFM and ALI change as the number of marginal distributions increases.
+When OT-MFM is equipped with a time-dependent LAND metric, the interpolants are constrained to pass through the marginal samples pointwise.
+As such, it is unsurprising that the resulting geopath interpolants resemble the piecewise linear and cubic spline interpolants in \Cref{fig:figure1}.
+As we see, the interpolants, trained using LAND MFM become highly non-smooth, whereas ALI interpolants stay smooth regardless the number of marginals.

+As for the other methods in \Cref{fig:figure1}, we trained the vector field for 30,000 iterations with a learning rate of $10^{-4}$, and a two-layered MLP with 32 hidden units per layer and SELU activations.

+\paragraph{OT-MFM with a time-dependent RBF metric} Beyond the setting above, we also attempted to run MFM on the knot data with the time-dependent RBF metric, as it is implemented in the publications' associated code (see the single-cell trajectory inference section in \cite{kapusniak2024metric} when the dimensions are 50 or 100D).

+As outlined in \Cref{sec:knot_exp}, there are $K=1200$ marginal distributions with ten samples from each distribution.
+Before we can train the MFM interpolant (geopath) network, we therefore need to train $1199$ RBF networks via gradient descent.

+We optimised the hyperparameters in the RBF training in order to jointly optimise training time and metric loss, without getting NaN losses when training the $1199$ networks.
+Each network is, by the construction of the experiment and the time-dependent RBF implementation, fitted to $20$ samples.